 The facilities of the Corporation could be exposed to the effects of severe weather conditions and other natural events, some of which could be caused by climate change.
-A major natural disaster, such as an earthquake, wildfire, flood, washout, landslide, avalanche or other similar natural event could severely damage the Corporation's electricity generation, transmission and distribution systems and access to electricity supply.
-Although the Corporation's facilities have been constructed, operated and maintained to withstand severe weather, there is no assurance that they will successfully do so in all circumstances.
+A major natural disaster, such as an earthquake, wildfire, as further described under "Environment, Health and Safety Matters", flood, washout, landslide, avalanche or other similar natural event could severely damage the Corporation's electricity generation, transmission and distribution systems and access to electricity supply.
+Although the Corporation's facilities have been constructed, and are operated and maintained to withstand severe weather, there is no assurance that they will successfully do so in all circumstances.
 Furthermore, many of these facilities are located in remote or mountainous areas which make it more difficult to perform maintenance and repairs if such assets are damaged by weather conditions or other natural events.

 The Corporation has limited insurance against storm damage and other natural disasters.
 In the event of a large uninsured loss caused by severe weather conditions, changes in climate, or other natural disasters, an application would be made to the BCUC for the recovery of these costs through higher rates to offset any loss.
 However, there can be no assurance that the BCUC would approve any such application.
 Losses resulting from repair costs and lost revenues could substantially exceed insurance coverage and any increased rates.
-Furthermore, the Corporation could be subject to claims from its customers for damages caused by the failure to transmit or distribute electricity to them in accordance with the Corporation's contractual obligations.
-Thus, any major damage to the Corporation's facilities could result in lost revenues, repair costs and customer claims that are substantial in amount and could have a material adverse effect on the Corporation's results of operations and financial position.
+Furthermore, the Corporation could be subject to claims from its customers for damages caused by the failure to transmit or distribute electricity to them in accordance with the Corporation's contractual obligations, or could be subject to liabilities associated with such events.
+Thus, any major damage to the Corporation's facilities could result in lost revenues, repair costs, and customer claims that are substantial in amount and could have a material adverse effect on the Corporation's results of operations and financial position.